 PGA WEST (Palmer)

 Arnold Palmer designed this course and it will be played by all players for 2 rounds this week (with everyone playing it on Sunday).
 The PGA WEST Palmer course is 6930 yards and plays as a Par 72.
 The course record on this short but interesting track is a sizzling 59, shot by David Duval in 1999.
-This course ranked as the 2nd easiest played in 2011, only one spot easier than its partner in crime PGA WEST (Nicklaus), which was ranked 49th out of 51.
+This course ranks as one of the easiest played in each year, along with its partner in crime PGA WEST (Nicklaus),

 If you would like to watch plenty of eagles, set up at number 2 on the PGA WEST (Palmer) course.
 This hole ranked as the easiest hole on the course last year as the Par 5 measures only 514 yards.
 Even the Tours shorter hitters will be on this green putting for eagles.

 If you would like to walk one of these 3 courses and just enjoy the beauty, this is the one to choose.
 La Quinta CC is lined with vegetation that ranges from rose bushes to tropical banana trees.
 The course plays as a Par 72 like the others on this circuit, but is the longest measuring 7060.
 Though this is not long at all by PGA standards, La Quinta gives the players very long Par 3s, to go along with shorter Par 4s and 5s.